Have you been trying to get coaching clients online and wondering if it’s really possible?

 Step #1 Connect with potential clients

-When you’re starting out and you’re not as well known, online groups are one of the fastest ways to connect with your potential clients.
+When you’re starting out and you’re not as well known, online groups are one of the fastest ways to connect and build trust with your potential clients.

 Here’s how to use them to get started and build an audience of potential clients:

 Build real engagement with your target audience by participating in relevant online groups on Facebook, LinkedIn, Yahoo, Reddit, and industry-specific forums.
 And make no mistake: Your audience is on one of these platforms.
 For example, already 200 million people belong to meaningful Facebook groups.

 These groups allow you to build your audience via direct, 2-way engagement with your audience.
 In other words, instead of just talking at your audience the way you would do via an email list (where your subscribers don’t really have a way to engage with you), you’re talking with them via actual conversations.

 Because of this, with online groups you can build relationships in weeks that would take you months to do with email.

 You know how there are TONS of Facebook groups and Reddit threads?
 That good old search bar is all you need.